KbDevs12/anonymous-chat-template/README.md

 # 🌟 Anonymous Chat App Template with Socket.IO & Next.js

+> note: Don`t deploy anywhere, just for fun.
+> if you want to deploy, put this on vps because hosting platform like vercel, etc. Only support >serverless
-A modern, real-time anonymous chat application template built with Next.js 13+, Socket.IO, and TailwindCSS.
+> A modern, real-time anonymous chat application template built with Next.js 13+, Socket.IO, and TailwindCSS.
 This template provides a secure and seamless way to create chat rooms without requiring user registration.

 ![Anonymous Chat Banner](https://via.placeholder.com/800x400)